codacy/docs/docs/repositories/repository-dashboard.md

 -   The variation of the value introduced by the last commit

 !!! note
     The coverage tab only displays a value if Codacy received coverage data for the most recent commit.
-This is because one commit can easily change the size or number of files on the repository, or even remove some of the files that had coverage information.
+This is because one commit can <span class="skip-vale">easily</span> change the size or number of files on the repository, or even remove some files that had coverage information.

 The chart also displays the **trendline** based on the past behavior and the **quality goal** defined on the repository [quality settings](../repositories-configure/adjusting-quality-settings.md).